Kurrawong/rdf-delta-container-image/README.md

 ## Querying the fuseki instances with SPARQL

+To easily test a few queries, run `task query`.

+Make sure the indexes are up to date by restarting the fuseki servers after the data was loaded.

-There is no UI included in the rdf-delta-fuseki-server, so querying is done using curl:
+There is no UI included in the rdf-delta-fuseki-server, so querying manually is done using curl:

 ```
 query=$(cat << EOF